Krakenfall/slate/index.md

 # [](#header-1)Welcome

 Welcome to my blog!
 I'm Clinton Barr, a software developer and DevOps advocate.
-This blog is currently under construction and will soon feature DevOps and software development topics.
-It will be good!
+I've been working in DevOps for over 4 years now and I've really enjoyed learning how to make things better.

 ## [](#header-2)Contents
 * [What is DevOps?](./whatisdevops)